Moya/Moya/docs/Plugins.md

 The plugin can be found at [`Sources/Moya/Plugins/CredentialsPlugin.swift`](../Sources/Moya/Plugins/CredentialsPlugin.swift)

-#### Access token
+### Access Token
-The AccessTokenPlugin adds the `Authorization` field in the request's header if the target requires it.
+The `AccessTokenPlugin` adds the `Authorization` field in the request's header if the target requires it.
 Before sending the request, the plugin will ask for a token of a specified type using its `tokenClosure`, and add the appropriate value to headers.

 The plugin can be found at [`Sources/Moya/Plugins/AccessTokenPlugin.swift`](../Sources/Moya/Plugins/AccessTokenPlugin.swift)